 Earlier in his career, Ward was a Communications Director in the Texas Senate, managing press, speechwriting, and communications for a longtime chairman of the Senate Education Committee.

 Prior to that, Ward served as a Special Assistant at the Export-Import Bank of the United States, working closely with U.S. Embassies to plan business development missions, designed to create and sustain U.S. jobs and revenue.

 Ward also served as a Speechwriter for a U.S. Senator and a Research Assistant/Fact Checker in The White House Office of Speechwriting.

 He has a wide variety of political campaign experience, having served over the years as a volunteer on many local, state, and national campaigns.

 Ward is deeply involved in his community, serving as a City of Austin Parks and Recreation Board Commissioner, as Chairman of the Land, Facilities and Programs Committee, and in multiple capacities for Austin’s Public Broadcasting System affiliate, KLRU, currently as a member of the KLRU Strategic Planning Committee.

 Ward holds a Bachelor of Arts in English from Denison University and a Master of Arts in Government from Johns Hopkins University.

 He and his family proudly call Austin home.

-Before joining the Mach 1 Group in 2017, Bell served as Director of Public Affairs and Special Projects for the Chairman of the Texas Railroad Commission (RRC), where she was recognized and commended for a variety of professional accomplishments.
+Before joining the Mach 1 Group in 2017, Love served as Director of Public Affairs and Special Projects for the Chairman of the Texas Railroad Commission (RRC), where she was recognized and commended for a variety of professional accomplishments.